coinflex-exchange/v2/source/includes/_v3_restapi.md

 ```

 <aside class="notice">
-if the user is calling this endpoint using an API-KEY from a master account then the parameter “subAcc” will allow the user to list which sub-accounts in addition to the default account will be returned.
-If an API-KEY from a sub-account is used then this parameter has no control.
+Calling this endpoint using an API key pair linked to the parent account with the parameter "subAcc" allows the caller to include additional sub-accounts in the response.
+This feature does not work when using API key pairs linked to a sub-account.
 </aside>

 Request Parameter | Type | Required | Description |